Dr. Angela Biggs, WRC Medical Director

 Sherilyn Likewise, Resource Coordinator

-or, as I like to call myself, “Girl Monday” and “Girl Wednesday.” 🙂 I am privileged to serve the Women’s Resource Center on Earn While You Learn Education Mondays as receptionist and baby holder, and on clinic Wednesdays as receptionist and “project doer” in whatever capacity Sawyer needs.
+or, as I like to call myself, “Girl Monday” and “Girl Wednesday.” 🙂 I am privileged to serve the Women’s Resource Center on Earn While You Learn Education Mondays as receptionist and baby holder, and on clinic Wednesdays and Thursdays as receptionist.
 I earned a BS in Psychology with a minor in Theatre from the University of Wyoming in 1990 and have worked as a librarian, medical receptionist, financial counselor, and English teacher, among other things.
 I love to read, sew, quilt, craft, cook, bake, and hold other people’s babies.
 I have lived in Nevada, Texas, Washington, California, and all over Wyoming, but finally settled in Gillette in 2005.
 I married my husband, Brian, in 2008.
 The Women’s Resource Center has been a ministry close to both of our hearts that we have been privileged to support for several years.
 When the opportunity to begin volunteering arose in early 2017, I jumped at the chance!
 I am thrilled to be a part of the ministry of the Center, and I am continually awed at how God works in the lives and hearts of the women we touch each day.
 I came on staff as Administrative Assistant in August of 2017, and I look forward to serving for as long as God allows.

 Sawyer Poitra, RN: CEO